Making Stencils with Cricut

-- Place the stencil vinyl design to the surface of your item and remove the transfer tape.
+- Place the stencil vinyl design on the surface of your item and remove the transfer tape.

-- Paint with acrylic paint using a daubing motion and being careful not to soak our brush too much.
+- Paint with acrylic paint using a daubing motion, and be careful not to soak our brush too much.

 - Give your paint about 5-7 minutes to set, then remove the stencil vinyl when done.

-- Once the stencil made from vinyl has been removed, you will throw it away.
+- Once the stencil made from stencil vinyl has been removed, you will throw it away.

 - And you are finished with your stencil vinyl project!